mikeboers/0x10c-toolkit/README.md

 - assembler directives:
 	√ .GLOBAL start

-- character literals should be able to have escapes: '\n'
-	- use ast.literal_eval on these and strings

 - entrypoints
 	- all equal SECTIONS get assembled next to each other .SECTION startup_function